 The last item is not to be underestimated.
 Invisalign depends on a responsible user who will wear the aligners for the right amount of time each day and won’t try to rush treatment.
 This accounts for many cases where people don’t get the results they wanted from Invisalign.

-Six Month Smiles Braces also provide a new option for people who want fast, reliable orthodontic results.
 Dr. Kuzma also offers functional braces that are intended to improve not just the appearance of your smile, but also the function of your bite.